 Securitization, or the process of bundling assets such as mortgages into securities, got a bad name after the 2007 financial crisis.
-Nevertheless, it remains a time-honored practice that began in the 1970s and continues today, with trillions of dollars of outstanding securities.
+Nevertheless, it remains a time-honored practice that began in the 1970s and continues today, with billions of dollars of outstanding securities.
 The distinctive characteristics of these securities offer investors and companies opportunities and pitfalls.
+For example, while one of the primary advantages of securitization is the removal of asserts from the originator's financial statements, the complexity of structuring a securitization may be a source of immense frustration.

 How Securitization Works